This document provides information about the Acquia Web Governance accessibility check:

 Why

-Users may have trouble to determine the correct required field entry on forms if there is no guidance for the form field requirements.
-This section provides information about why this check is important and provides some pass and fail examples.
+Users may struggle to determine the correct required field entry on forms if there is no guidance for the form field requirements.
+This section provides information about why this check is important.

 This check ensures that your website forms provide the following: